CloudSlang/docs/cloudslang/cloudslang_dsl_reference.rst

 Installing Packages into the python-lib Folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prerequisites:  Python 2.7 and pip.
+Prerequisites:  Python 3.8.7 and pip.

-You can download Python (version 2.7) from `here <https://www.python.org/>`__.
-Python 2.7.9 and later include pip by default.
+You can download Python (version 3.8.7) from `here <https://www.python.org/>`__. that includes pip by default.
 If you already have Python but don't have pip, see the pip
 `documentation <https://pip.pypa.io/en/latest/installing.html>`__ for
 installation instructions.